smthzch/river-level-model/README.md

 # Ingest Data

-Data is pulled from USGS webcams.
-The current hardcoded site location seems to be down now.
+Data is pulled from USGS webcams and the service seems to be down often.

 Pull data with `python ingestflow.py run`

+Each time this is run a single new image will be pulled and new stage data will be pulled for images if it is available.

+I set up a cron job to run this every hour, it takes a while to build up a dataset worth anything.

 # Training